emollett/coffee-tracker/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## Deployment
+I have deployed this using an EC2 micro.
+Once you have this set up, and node and mongo installed, and the project cloned, you can use run.sh to build the project and then deploy it.

 ##

 I used a couple of sources to help me create this, this post gave me the basic structure for the app, and helped me get it storing and retrieving the data.
 I ended up pulling it apart into different components, but it was a very handy starting point.<br>